AEW News: Brandi Rhodes Wants More Women In Executive Roles

-While women’s wrestling has improved leaps and bounds in recent years, the overall industry is still very much dominated by men.
+While women’s wrestling has improved by leaps and bounds in recent years, the overall industry is still very much dominated by men.
 Change doesn’t happen overnight, and wrestling just so happens to have a history of being a boy’s club.

-According to Pro Wrestling Sheet, Brandi Rhodes hopes AEW can change that, as she wants to recruit more women to work behind the scenes.
+According to Pro Wrestling Sheet, Brandi Rhodes hopes AEW can change that, as she wants to recruit more women to work behind-the-scenes.
 Until now, the women’s wrestling revolution has revolved around in-ring talents, but Rhodes thinks women can be hired for executive roles as well.

 “There are a lot more smart women that are involved in the wrestling business, as wrestlers or people who want to be involved behind the scenes, that want to have executive roles.
 I want to see that start to change and I want to see that start to change much more rapidly.
 But, here’s what I have to say.
 Ladies.
 We can’t eat our own.
 If we’re always eating our own, we’re not gonna make progress.”

 The most notable women to work in executive roles are Stephanie and Linda McMahon, but they’re family members of the most powerful man in the entire industry.
 Furthermore, the latter is more focused on politics these days having recently been a member of the Trump administration.
-Dixie Carter also overseen Impact Wrestling for a while, but her tenure was short-lived.
+Dixie Carter also oversaw Impact Wrestling for a while, but her tenure was short-lived.

-In the grand scheme of things, most women who work behind the scenes in wrestling are trainers.
+In the grand scheme of things, most women who work backstage in wrestling are trainers.
 As Brandi notes in the interview with Pro Wrestling Sheet, wrestling is behind other sports when it comes to equal opportunity and promoting progressive values, but AEW appears to be out to shatter the ceilings that have kept wrestling behind other sports in the past.

 For every glass ceiling, for every stereotype, for every flat out rejection, for every sleeve rolled up and every calloused hand.
 For the butt of every joke and for every narrow minded thought.
 Look how far WE have come!
 Watch how far WE will go. #AEWIsForEveryone #AEWDynamite pic.twitter.com/24lNpdLZk6